ahmedkhalf/python-rpc-mail-client/README.md

 # python-rpc-mail-client
-gRPC cleint for receiving and sending mail written in python.
+gRPC client for receiving and sending mail written in python.